 Corrections Mission Statement

-The Salvation Army Corrections Services Department of Southwest Florida provide effective evidenced based programming in a residential setting.
-We guide offenders, veterans, and targeted individuals in their endeavors to achieve their personal, spiritual, emotional, and physical goals, while providing opportunities for successful re-entry into the society by capitalizing on community partnerships.
+The Salvation Army Corrections Services Department of Southwest Florida provides effective person-centered approaches through evidence based practices while in a residential setting.
+We guide offenders, veterans, and targeted individuals in their endeavors to achieve their personal, spiritual, emotional and physical goals, all while providing opportunities for successful re-entry into society by capitalizing on community partnerships.

 Corrections Vision Statement